cpeditor/cpeditor.github.io/content/docs/preferences/general/_index.ru.md

 The [regular expression](https://en.wikipedia.org/wiki/Regular_expression) is used to match patterns in a string and find and replace substrings.

-You can find many online regex cources, for example: <https://regexone.com/>.
+You can find many online regex courses, for example <https://regexone.com/>.

 In CP Editor, you can use `\1`, `\2`, etc. for the content of the first/second capture group in the replacement patterns.